A first time visitors guide to Costa Rica including specific travel tips on when to go, what to do and tips for San José and Manuel Antonio

 Bondi icebergs pool – On probably the most famous beach in Sydney you can find the splendid ocean pools which have been a landmark on the suburban coast for more than 100 years.
 Take a dip, use the attached sauna or just admire them from afar!

 Art Gallery of New South Wales – One of the most important art museums in Australia, this place has an impressive collection of Australian, European and Asian art.
 Best time to visit is on a Wednesday evening when it’s open late and holds talks, film screenings and more.

 Sydney is a huge city with many varied neighborhoods.
 Taking a tour around to get to know different parts of the city will likely save you both time and money and get you into places that you wouldn’t see otherwise.
-Take a look at this selection of Sydney tours.

 Undoubtedly the most gay-friendly destination in all of Australia, Sydney has tons of gay life to discover.
 These are a few of the best things you should know about visiting gay Sydney.